parrt/msds501/notes/git.md

 ## Introduction to revision control

 Let me start out with a small detour to drive home that you should be making backups of your laptop.
 Imagine losing your laptop.
 Where will all your work be?
 Gone.
-I recommend Carbonite or Mozy.
+I recommend you try out [Backblaze](https://secure.backblaze.com/r/02j31d); it is by far the best I've used so far.

 Personally, I have a local Timemachine OS X backup hard drive sitting next to my computer that takes a snapshot every hour.
 It tracks the differences from the previous snapshot, rather than copying the entire hard drive again (slow/wasteful).
-Then, I have an off-site cloud-based backup with Carbonite that gets backed up when I go to sleep at night.
+Then, I have an off-site cloud-based backup with Backblaze that gets backed up as files change on my disk.

 Using this multi-tiered backup strategy is a good way to think about how programmers use revision control. git is kind of like Time Machine, a local backup, and github.com is kind of like the off-site Carbonite cloud-based backup.
 The difference between a revision control system and a backup system is that we instruct the revision control system **when** to take a snapshot.
 Each snapshot should be a logical chunk of work done to the files.
 A backup system automatically takes snapshots.

 Not only do we tell a revision control system when to take a snapshot, we also tell it **what** to snapshot.
 Each project you work on is in a directory and all of the files associated with that project sit somewhere in that subtree.
 The file set is called a *repository* and at any given time, my computer has lots and lots of these repositories.

 A `git` repository instance is just a directory on your disk but it also has a `.git` (hidden) directory.
+(Directory names that start with the period character do not show up typically in directory listings.)
 This directory holds a complete database of everything that's happened to the repository since it was created with `git init` (or since you `clone`'d it from github).
 If you want to throw out the repository, just remove the entire subtree from your disk.
 There is no central server to notify.
-Every repository instance is a complete copy so you could have, for example, 10 versions of the repository cloned from an original sitting on the same disk in different directories.
+Every repository instance is a complete copy so you could have, for example, 10 versions of the repository cloned from an original at githubm.com sitting on the same disk in different directories.

 **Tracking changes**